jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ## In primaquine treated individuals, the weighted average of reinfections is 85.7 (83.3-87.5), for 121 recurrences
 ```

-Results for all those genotyped who did receive primaquine, only in the VHX study (unknown denominator)
+Results for all those genotyped who did receive primaquine in the VHX study (unknown denominator)

 ```
 ## In primaquine treated individuals (VHX), the weighted average of relapses is 10.4 (8.5-12.7), for 34 recurrences